 Our work is also increasingly important, given that there are now fewer media organizations with their own foreign news operations.
 This means that more organizations rely on us to supply them with access and content.
 We appreciate the opportunity to shine a light on these underreported stories and raise awareness about our work, and it also makes our work more important than ever.

 What's the single most important piece of advice you'd like to give to current SOJC students?

 Try everything, but pour your creativity and discipline into your own vision.
 Don't fill your portfolio with pieces you think will make other people happy.
 You have to find a way to do the work you want to be doing, so you will be able to show that work to people who can hire you.

-Aaron Weintraub is a senior in the SOJC studying journalism and Arabic, which he hopes to use as a foreign correspondent in the Middle East.
-This is his first year working as a digital media intern for the SOJC’s Communications Office.
-In the past, he studied Arabic and Islamic studies at Keble College at Oxford University and at the Qasid Institute in Amman, Jordan, where he worked as an independent feature writer during the summer of 2016.
+Aaron Weintraub graduated from the UO in 2017 with bachelor's degrees in journalism and Arabic, which he hopes to use as a foreign correspondent in the Middle East.
+He worked as a digital media intern for the SOJC’s Communications Office in 2016-17.
+He also studied Arabic and Islamic studies at Keble College at Oxford University and at the Qasid Institute in Amman, Jordan, where he worked as an independent feature writer during the summer of 2016.
 He has also served as a writer and photographer for the UO’s environmental publication, Envision Magazine.
-You can find Weintraub’s collection of photography, much of which he took while traveling, at aaronweintraubphotos.wordpress.com.
 When he’s not writing or shooting photos, he enjoys climbing, biking and other activities that occasionally injure him.